 This post may contain affiliate links.
 As an affiliate, I earn a commission.

-So, you can actually you plant sprouted potatoes?
+Can you plant sprouted potatoes?

-Yep!
-You can plant a sprouted potato in order to grow more potatoes.
 You will actually get several potato plants and ultimately a bunch of new potatoes from just one sprouted potato if you do it right.

 You can plant any kind of sprouted potato from sweet potatoes to yellow or white potatoes.

 First, don’t plant the whole potato in the ground.
 You’ll need to do a little bit of prep to get your sprouted potatoes ready for planting for best results.
 Don’t worry, it’s easy.
 You don’t need to be a gardening expert to pull off growing potato plants.
 Just follow these steps…

 First, prep your garden bed by mounding soil into rows.

 You’ll want to plant your potato sprouts within 2-3 days of preparing them so it’s best to get your garden bed ready to go, first.

 Potato plants grow best when you mound the dirt.
 This is because potatoes grow underneath the soil.
 The leaves of the potato plant grow above ground but the roots and potatoes will all develop underground.
 So the bigger the mound of dirt you create, the more room the potatoes will have to grow.